-&lt;sup>42 For more information on the Lhasa-centric approach in the telling of Tibetan history, see Carole McGranahan's Arrested Histories: Tibet, the CIA, and Memories of a Forgotten War (Duke University Press, 2010).
+&lt;sup>42 For more information on the Lhasa-centric approach in the telling of Tibetan history, see Carole McGranhan, Arrested Histories: Tibet, the CIA, and Memories of a Forgotten War (Durham: Duke University Press, 2010).

-The leaders of the Khampa uprising, who had retreated from eastern to central Tibet, decided to reorganize their loosely knit alliance into a single resistance army.
+Tibet, decided to reorganize their loosely knit alliance into a single resistance army.
 On June 16, 1958, they launched the Chushi Gangdruk armed resistance force under the leadership of Gonpo Tashi, a Khampa merchant-turned-warrior.
 The resistance leaders approached several countries for military aid, but without success.
 Eventually, in one of the strangest partnerships of the Cold War, the CIA agreed to provide covert assistance to the Tibetans.
 Over the course of five years between 1959 and 1964, the CIA trained 259 Tibetans in guerrilla warfare at Camp Hale in Colorado.